The Banking Regulation Review: South Africa

 - assist in maintaining financial stability;

-- the FSCA (previously known as the Financial Services Board (FSB)), established in terms of the FSRA, the objective of which is to:
+- the FSCA, established in terms of the FSRA, whose objective is to:

 - enhance and support the efficiency and integrity of financial markets;

-- the FIC, which monitors and provides banks with guidance as accountable institutions regarding the performance of their duties and their compliance with FICA;
+- the FIC, which monitors and provides banks with guidance as accountable institutions regarding the performance of their duties and their compliance with the FIC Act;

-- the NCR, established in terms of the NCA, whose responsibilities include the registration of credit providers and monitoring the consumer credit market and industry to ensure prohibited conduct is prevented, or detected and prosecuted;
+- the NCR, established in terms of the NCA, whose responsibilities include registering credit providers and monitoring the consumer credit market and industry to ensure prohibited conduct is prevented, detected and prosecuted;

-- the National Consumer Commission, established in terms of the CPA, whose responsibilities include enforcement of the CPA; and
+- the National Consumer Commission, established in terms of the CPA, whose responsibilities include enforcing the CPA; and

-- the Information Regulator, which is to be established once POPIA becomes effective.
-Its responsibilities will include monitoring and enforcing compliance with the provisions of POPIA.
+- the Information Regulator established under Section 39 of the POPI Act, whose responsibilities include monitoring and enforcing compliance with the provisions of the POPI Act.

 i Relationship with the prudential regulator

-The SARB, as the central bank of South Africa, is responsible for bank regulation and supervision in South Africa.
-It also has responsibility for promoting the soundness of the domestic banking system through the effective and efficient application of international regulatory and supervisory standards and for minimising systemic risk.
+The SARB, as the central bank of South Africa, is responsible for (1) bank regulation and supervision in South Africa, (2) promoting the soundness of the domestic banking system through the effective and efficient application of international regulatory and supervisory standards, and (3) minimising systemic risk.
 The SARB issues banking licences to banking institutions, and monitors their activities in terms of either the Banks Act or the Mutual Banks Act.

 On 21 August 2017, the FSRA was signed into law.
-The passing of the FSRA was the culmination of the collaboration on financial sector reform by the SARB, National Treasury and the FSB, and marked an important milestone in South Africa's journey towards a safer and fairer financial system that is able to serve all citizens.
+The passing of the FSRA was the culmination of the collaboration on financial sector reform by the SARB, National Treasury and the Financial Services Board, and marked an important milestone in South Africa's journey towards a safer and fairer financial system that is able to serve all citizens.